dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 ```

 Which I blended later with the `select` approach used by the ruby `mctop` in
-order to receive keboard input, which I'll be covering in more detail later.
+order to receive keyboard input, which I'll be covering in more detail later.